How did you learn Project Management?

 Recognizing this, good managers often work closely with partners or assistants who have strengths different from their own.
 That requires, of course, open minds and leashed egos.

 The rigor is in making sure the project structure is sound.
 The foundational information and agreements among the stakeholders of the project must be thorough.
-Everybody must know what we’re into, must agree with the course we’re taking, and must be truly committed to doing their parts.
+Everybody must know what we’re into, must agree with the course we’re taking, and must be truly committed to doing his/her part..

 Active communication is an absolute must, so the structures and vehicles for it have to be fully developed and consistently followed.
 No variance can be allowed to go uncorrected, even briefly.